garfix/nligems/doc/internals.md

 - inference rules (if A then B)
 - time based information (at time T is was the case that C)
 - position based information (at position P it is the case that C)
+- cause/effect based information (event A was because of event B)

+The source may be persistent or volatile.
+A ___volatile___ source is destroyed when the interaction with the user ends.
+A ___persistent___ source does not depend on the user session.

-The source may be ___internal___ or ___external___ to the NLI system.
-A database is always external to the system.
-Many older systems made use of some internal data structure that contained all its knowledge.
+The source may be internal or external to the NLI system.
+An ___external___ database is located outside of the NLI and has its own query language.
+An ___internal___ source is part of the NLI.
+Many older systems had all their knowledge sources stored internally.

 For a simple NLI the domain of the knowledge source is ___objective___, it contains soil sample data, geographical data or other factual worldly information.
+Objective sources contain information that is shared with others.

 More complex NLI systems even contain information about their own inner processes, and this information can even be queried by the user (i.e. "Why did you pick up the red cube?").
 Let's call these knowledge sources ___subjective___.